thestudiojq/thermostat-controller/02_using.md

 Using the app is also pretty straightforward.
 After you've added in the IP address [on the settings page]({{ 'config' | relative_url }}), you'll then be able to read your thermostat data and control it.

 *Note: Your Venstar thermostat has a local API.
 This app is interacting with this local API.
 Meaning, if your phone isn't connected to the same Wi-Fi network as your thermostat, you won't be able to read from it or control it.
-(Unless you use DDNS, but that is an avanced topic not covered here and not encouraged unless you're experienced/comfortable implementing/configuring it.)*
+(Unless you use DDNS, but that is an advanced topic not covered here and not encouraged unless you're experienced/comfortable implementing/configuring it.)*

 ## What's this I see?